sullyj3/sand/README.md

 Desktop managers like Gnome and Plasma generally come with this built in, but if you use a stand alone window manager you'll need to choose and install one yourself.
 You can find a list of potential options [here](https://wiki.archlinux.org/title/Desktop_notifications#Standalone).

-You can type
+I use swaync.

+To check everything's working correctly, you can type:

 ```console
 $ sand start 0
 ```

-to check everything's working correctly.
+You should get a sound and a notification immediately.